Ying-Lab/CRAFT/README.md

 ------------------------

-Here we go through a toy example step-by-step.
-You can find a folder named "data" in the unzipped folder.
+**Here we go through two toy examples step-by-step.
+You can find a folder named "testdata" in the unzipped folder.**

-1、Click ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/newssion_but.jpg) to start a new session.
+**Query HTS genomic data in the three compressed genomic sequence databases ** 1、Click ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/newssion_but.jpg) to start a new session.

 2、Select Refseq representative/complete database or the HMP1-II dataset.